 What sites are on the first page results?
 Is it where you thought you'd be?
 Are smaller companies showing up ahead of you?
 How does it make you feel?
 You may note that some results aren't competitors, some sites show more than once on the page, look at who has paid for top of page position.

 Aiming for first page is everyone's goal.
 Sounds simple?
 While there are a lot of minor changes that can improve page rank position, the competition is enormous.
 Everyone is trying to improve their page rank.

 You are wondering what this has to with redesigning your website.

 To build a website that is a sales engine for your company takes a lot of effort, research and planning.
-So begin by gathering information about your current website's performance, your on-line presence.
+Begin by gathering information about your current website's performance and online presence.
 Go to your competitors websites and honestly compare your site to theirs.
-To make the whole process easier and more manageable we have created a "Website Review Checklist".
+To make the whole process easier and more manageable we have created a "Website Review Checklist."
 But this is not just any website checklist.
-Its focused on one major goal to support your overall marketing efforts.
+It's focused on one major goal to support your overall marketing efforts.